Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 Note that in the previous `Configuration for AWS` section, the required AWS credential is already setup on all the Alluxio nodes.
 This ensures those nodes have the access to this S3 bucket.

-If you want to enable more advanced feature for S3 UFS, please refer to this [documentation](Configuring-Alluxio-with-S3.html).
+If you want to enable more advanced features for S3 UFS, please refer to this [documentation](Configuring-Alluxio-with-S3.html).

 ## Start Alluxio

 Next, we will format Alluxio in preparation for starting Alluxio.
-The following command will format the Alluxio journal and the worker storage directory in preparation for the master and worker to start.
+The following command will format the Alluxio journal and the worker storage directory.

-Please make sure this command is run on all the nodes.
+Please make sure this command is run on the master node.

 ```bash
 $ ./bin/alluxio format